AusDTO/dta-website/_posts/2018-06-12-next-steps-for-our-procurement-framework.md

 facebook-image: /images/blog-facebook/new-procurement-framework_facebook.png
 twitter-image: /images/blog-twitter/new-procurement-framework_twitter.png
-lede: Today we are releasing a Digital Sourcing Framework after a period of public consultation, to guide policy and decision making. searchexcerpt:Today we are releasing a Digital Sourcing Framework after a period of public consultation, to guide policy and decision making.
+lede: Today we are releasing a Digital Sourcing Framework after a period of public consultation, to guide policy and decision making.
+searchexcerpt: Today we are releasing a Digital Sourcing Framework after a period of public consultation, to guide policy and decision making.

 ---